 - Kavourotrypes (Halkidiki)

-Indeed, some of the best beaches in Greece such as Porto Katsiki (Lefkada), Myrtos beach (Kefalonia), Navagio beach (Zakynthos), or Plaka beach (Naxos) are frequently on the lists with the best beaches in the world.
+Indeed, some of the best beaches in Greece, such as Porto Katsiki (Lefkada), Myrtos beach (Kefalonia), Navagio beach (Zakynthos), or Plaka beach (Naxos), are frequently on the lists of the best beaches in the world.

 Best Greek islands for Beaches